 Please click here for the specifications.

-Knowing and meeting properly these requirements is essential, as only if in the needed format, the biometric recognition of the applicant and perfect reproduction can be authorized correctly.
+Knowing and meeting properly these requirements is essential, as only if in the needed format, the biometric recognition of the applicant and perfect reproduction can be authorised correctly.

 Please follow these instructions carefully.
 If photographs presented do not meet these requirements, your application will be considered incomplete.